AdobeDocs/dev-docs-template/src/pages/guides/index.md

 ---
-title: Guides - Cat Analytics
+title: Guides - Analytics
-description: This is the guides overview page of Cat Analytics
+description: This is the guides overview page of  Analytics
 ---

 # Get Started